3: Supervised Learning for Text

 • “Tree-based” Classification Methods

-• Tree-based methods separate classes by segmenting the predictors (word counts) into a number of distinct regions
+• Tree-based methods separate classes by segmenting the predictors (word counts) into a number of distinct regions (sequence of yes/no questions)

 • The modal outcome for observations that fall within a given region becomes the predicted category for any observation in that region